ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 ekr: as a practical matter, all these models are generative. and you either use them generatively or you don't use them generatively. yes? is it even a meaningful distinction.

-pedro: it's difficult, but yes, it's almost always generative. the distinction between ai training and gai training is exptremely complicated from a technical pov. whatever actor takes a general purpose ai they can potentially use it for generative.
+pedro: it's difficult, but yes, it's almost always generative. the distinction between ai training and gai training is extremely complicated from a technical pov. whatever actor takes a general purpose ai they can potentially use it for generative.

-pedro: yes, you can take a subset of common crawl data and take only a part with approriate permissions. but it creates an imbalance. why? because private companies get to train on more things than those training identical models with the intention to release them open source.
+pedro: yes, you can take a subset of common crawl data and take only a part with appropriate permissions. but it creates an imbalance. why? because private companies get to train on more things than those training identical models with the intention to release them open source.

 mnot: if we can to make some concrete progress that would be great. some people are going to meet between now and tomorrow's meeting and can bring back more proposed text.